-Tom Kha Gai is a traditional chicken and coconut soup from Thailand.
+Tom Kha is a traditional chicken and coconut soup from Thailand.
 The recipe calls for many delicious spices that give the soup its characteristic mix of hot, tart, and umami flavors.

 There are many variations to Tom Kha soup, and this recipe is my take on the classic.
 The recipe calls for many ingredients and spices that make the soup so rich and flavorful.
-Follow the recipe below for the first time, and then adjust it to your taste if needed.
+Follow the recipe below for the first time, and then adjust it to your taste preference if needed.

 Health Benefits of Lemongrass

 Lemongrass is a seductive aromatic herb.
-In addition to its lemony and peppery scent and taste that works beautifully in many savory dishes (and this soup in particular), lemongrass is a truly medicinal herb.
+In addition to its lemony and peppery scent and taste that works beautifully in many savory dishes (and this soup in particular), lemongrass is a genuinely medicinal herb.
 For instance, people traditionally used it to reduce fever and relieve headaches and other tension pains like muscle spasms or backaches.
 It can also improve a wide variety of digestive problems.
 It boosts immune system functioning and helps treat infections due to its strong antiseptic qualities.

 Health benefits of cilantro

 Did you know that cilantro and coriander are one plant?
 We typically refer to the green tops as cilantro, and we call the seeds – coriander.
-Usually, people either love or detest the herb, and apparently, it’s your genes that make that decision for us.
+Usually, people either love or detest the herb, and apparently, your genes make that decision for us.
 If you don’t like cilantro, you can omit it.
 If you enjoy cilantro, don’t be shy – use lots of cilantro because it will help you digest rich meals like Tom Kha soup.
 We call this herb a carminative for its ability to promote digestion and reduce bloating and gas.

 Tom Kha Soup